Hey, Sumit here 🤗

 The growth is impressive and making high four figures in monthly revenue. 🤩

 His website started generating a revenue of $7,000/mo in just 11 months!

 You can read his detailed case study here.

-By the way, using non-relevant expired domains for short-term rankings is not always bad.
+By the way, using non-relevant aged domains for short-term rankings is not always bad.

-Some people do it purposely to make 6-7 figures in revenue by investing only a few thousand dollars on an expired domain. 😲
+Some people do it purposely to make 6-7 figures in revenue by investing only a few thousand dollars on an aged domain. 😲

-This is called the “churn and burn” strategy using expired domains.
+This is called the “churn and burn” strategy using aged domains.